nileshkhaire/QuickShell/README.md

 Go to following page and follow instructions: [https://nileshkhaire.github.io/QuickShell/update/]( https://nileshkhaire.github.io/QuickShell/update/)

 - Download plugin JAR file and put into your Eclipse plugin directory "$ECLIPSE_HOME/plugins" .
 Restart eclipse.

+> Note : QuickShell is depends on Eclipse 'TM Terminal' plugin.
+If it is already not install in your Eclipse (Press Ctrl+Alt+T to check) , please download from Eclipse Marketplace.
+Without this plugin some features of QuickShell will not work. [ Check this Question for more ]( https://stackoverflow.com/questions/43623643/how-to-open-terminal-inside-eclipse )

 ## How to configure :